noambassat/Macabi_Assignment/README.md

 pip install -r requirements.txt
 ```

 > **Note:** This project uses `sentence-transformers` for embedding clinical text.
 The default setup runs on CPU.
-If available, we recommend enabling **GPU support** via CUDA-enabled PyTorch for significantly faster embedding inference.
+If available, it is recommended to enable **GPU support** via CUDA-enabled PyTorch for significantly faster embedding inference.

 ---